How to Avoid Getting Catfished Online

 As soon as someone contacts you, use Google’s search by image feature to check who they are.
 This is a neat tool that allows you to upload the picture to find similar images on the web.
 While this may seem to be a little creepy, it will help you know whether the person has a fake account.
 The obvious red flag that you’re dealing with a fake person is lack of any social media accounts.

 It’s crucial that you look at the text in their profile.
 Copy some sentences from their bios and see if multiple dating profiles come up.
-Nowadays, people who are in catfishing create fake Instagram accounts.
+Nowadays, people who are in catfishing create fake Instagram accounts (hint: you can also use Instagram as a hookup app).
 How do you identify them?
 Check for photos with no tags and low friend counts.
 While having a social media account does not guarantee someone’s identity, being tagged in friend’s pictures can be helpful in your investigation.
 Still confused?
 You can ask for something they can’t fake.
 Ask them to take a picture on a mirror holding something.
 Be aware that most catfishers will try to supply you with alternative photos.

 Don’t give away your personal information